Geize/MetaGenomes/README.md

 Soon you will have my scripts for metagenome assembly - from how to check the quality sequences to the quality assembly.

-Most likely will be a snakemake workflow.
+Most likely it will be a snakemake workflow.

 Before the end of this year - 2022.